As local composting efforts capture more and more organic material, the SMSC Organics Recycling Facility is nearing capacity.

 - Why does the SMSC want to relocate its Organics Recycling Facility?

 The SMSC Organics Recycling Facility is currently operating at capacity.
-Building a new facility with state-of-the art technology will allow the tribe to process more organics in a location better suited for industrial activity.
+The new Dakota Prairie site will have state-of-the-art technology that will allow the facility to process more organics in a location better suited for industrial activity.
+The facility will help Minnesota reach its goal of recycling 75% of the state’s waste by 2030 while protecting and enhancing the environment for future generations by taking in more organic materials and diverting them from local landfills.

 - What would the new facility look like?
 How would it be different than what is on the current site?